Varying-Vagrant-Vagrants/varyingvagrantvagrants.org/_posts/2017-11-08-varying-vagrant-vagrants-2-1-0.md

 author: jeremyfelt
 ---

 Hi!
 Welcome to the release post for <a href="https://github.com/Varying-Vagrant-Vagrants/VVV/releases/tag/2.1.0">Varying Vagrant Vagrants 2.1.0</a>.
+For help updating, see the documentation on [keeping VVV up to date](https://varyingvagrantvagrants.org/docs/en-US/installation/keeping-up-to-date/).

-Here's what's happening.
+Here's what's happening...

 ## A new TLD for default sites